-Management initially asserted that the reason for reversion was based on data from the Labor Scheduler, although ultimately the Postal Service acknowledged that the system did not work and had been scrapped by the time these reversions occurred.
-The union argued that management's reasons for the reversions were invalid; that the jobs still existed; and they were being backfilled by PTFs and casuals who were scheduled to work the same duties, days, and hours of the reverted bids.
+Management initially asserted that the reason for reversion was data from the Labor Scheduler, although ultimately they acknowledged that the system did not work and had been scrapped by the time these reversions occurred.
+The Union argued that management's reasons for reversion were invalid and that the jobs still really existed, being backfilled by PTF's and casuals who were scheduled to work the same duties, days, and hours of the reverted bids.
 The Arbitrator said (at Pages 6-7):